SwinAkathon/kotlin-workshop/ReadMe.md

 `Navigations.kt` contains definitions of the four top-level composables referenced by the `App` composable.

-`Navigation` defines a set of target composables that can be navigated to.
+[`Navigation`](https://developer.android.com/jetpack/compose/navigation) defines a [`NavHost`](https://developer.android.com/guide/navigation/design#compose), which is a navigation graph consisting in a set of target composables that can be navigated to.
 Each navigation is performed through a route.
 The current code defines 5 screen composables: `Home`, `Products`, `Search`, `Favourites`, `Profile`.

 #### `Navigation` graph
 ```